carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 ### Namespaces

 Namespaces offer named paths for entities.
-Namespaces may be nested.
+Namespaces must be declared at file scope, and may be nested.
 Multiple libraries may contribute to the same namespace.
 In practice, packages may have namespaces such as `Testing` containing entities that benefit from an isolated space but are present in many libraries.

 The `namespace` keyword's syntax may loosely be expressed as a regular
 expression: